 Watts is a city district in Los Angeles well known for its racial strife.
-In 1965, riots gripped the area after the arrest of a young African-American for DWI (just outside Watts, actually); rumors started that he had been brutalized by police, and the resentments of the black residents finally boiled over.
+In 1965, riots gripped the area after the arrest of a young Black man for DWI (just outside Watts, actually); rumors started that he had been brutalized by police, and the resentments of the Black residents finally boiled over.
 In the 1970s and ‘80s, violence exploded until a four-year peace process with gang leaders led to an agreement in 1992.
-By the beginning of the 21st century, many blacks had left the district, succeeded by Latinos.
+By the beginning of the 21st century, many Blacks had left the district, succeeded by Latinos.

 An imitation of Señor Wences (real name Wenceslao Moreno; 1896-1999), a Spanish ventriloquist who made frequent appearances on The Ed Sullivan Show.
 He was known for his comic banter with a hand puppet named Johnny and a puppet hidden in a box who went by the name of Pedro.

 Could you stop at a Walmart?
 I need some Tums.